-NZKGI was formed following the downturn in the kiwifruit industry in 1994 to give growers their own organisation to develop a secure and stable kiwifruit industry.
+NZKGI was formed following the downturn in the kiwifruit industry in 1993 to give growers their own organisation to develop a secure and stable kiwifruit industry.
 NZKGI represents kiwifruit growers and protects their political and commercial interests.
-Key roles include; safeguarding the Single Point of Entry (SPE), supporting grower well-being and welfare, consulting with growers on industry initiatives and reporting on Zespri's performance, with a bottom line aim to increase growers' returns.
+Key roles include safeguarding the Single Point of Entry (SPE), supporting grower well-being and welfare, consulting with growers on industry initiatives and reporting on Zespri's performance.
+The NZKGI Forum is made up of 17 elected regional grower reps, 1 Māori Forum rep, and 9 supply entity reps.